AnnKruQA/fotoguide/index.md

 "What's on your mind?" box at the top of Facebook timeline.

-This user manual offers a clear and concise comparison of the steps for adding a photo on Facebook across different devices.
+---

+## Mobile browser
-## If you access Facebook in mobile web browser
+If you access Facebook in the mobile web browser

 **Step 1: Log in to Facebook**